-An employee shall, upon initial appointment, be placed on a step in the salary scale in accordance with their relevant academic or professional qualification(s) and recognised previous relevant service.
+- 3.2.1 An employee shall, upon initial appointment, be placed on a step in the salary scale in accordance with their relevant academic or professional qualification(s) and recognised previous relevant service.
 The relevance of qualifications and previous service shall be determined in line with the generic position description for the employee's role.
-These are summarised in Appendix C and may be varied by the Ministry in consultation with NZEI Te Riu Roa and APEX.

-3.2.1 As a guide, an employee who has a relevant academic or professional qualification(s) but who has no recognised previous relevant service should be placed in the salary scale according to the following table:
+These are summarised in Appendix C and may be varied by the Ministry in consultation with NZEI Te Riu Roa. - 3.2.2 As a guide, an employee who has a relevant academic or professional qualification(s) but who has no recognised previous relevant service should be placed in the salary scale according to the following tables:

-Relevant Academic or Professional Qualification(s) Entry Step A three year (360 credit) Bachelor Degree; A four year (480 credit) Bachelor Degree; or 4 A three-year (360 credit) Bachelor Degree plus a one-year (120 credit) Graduate (level 7) Diploma Ţ A Bachelor Degree plus a one-year (120 credit) Post-Graduate (level 8) Diploma 2 A Master's Degree 3 A Master's Degree plus a one-year (120 credit) Post-Graduate (level 8 or higher) Diploma 4
+Relevant Academic or Professional Qualification(s) Entry Step A three year (360 credit) Bachelor Degree; A four year (480 credit) Bachelor Degree; or A three-year (360 credit) Bachelor Degree plus a one-year (120 credit) Graduate (level 7) Diploma F1 A Bachelor Degree plus a one-year (120 credit) Post-Graduate (level 8) Diploma F2 A Master's Degree F3 A Master's Degree plus a one-year (120 credit) Post-Graduate (level 8 or higher) Diploma F4

-- 3.2.3 Subject to 3.2.5 an employee who, in addition to their relevant academic or professional qualification(s), has recognised previous relevant service shall be credited with a further step in the scale for each completed full-time year of recognized previous relevant service up to step 10.
+- 3.2.3 Subject to 3.2.5 an employee who, in addition to their relevant academic or professional qualification(s), has recognised previous relevant service shall be credited with a further step in the scale for each completed full-time year of recognized previous relevant service up to step F8.
 Recognised previous relevant part-time service shall be credited on a pro-rata basis.
-For the purposes of this provision: - (a) Recognised previous relevant service shall include service in New Zealand as a trained and registered teacher in a state or state-integrated school or a licensed early childhood centre. - (b) Recognised previous relevant service will also include other service relevant to the employee's position. - (c) Less than full credit may be given on appointment for other related, but not directly relevant, experience. - 3.2.4 Subject to 3.2.5 an employee may be placed on a higher commencing step in the salary scale than determined under clauses 3.2.1-3.2.3 where the employer considers either or both of the following factors are relevant:
+For the purposes of this provision: - (a) Recognised previous relevant service shall include service in New Zealand as a trained and registered teacher in a state or state-integrated school or a licensed early childhood centre. - (b) Recognised previous relevant service will also include other service relevant to the employee's position. - (c) Less than full credit may be given on appointment for other related, but not directly relevant, experience.

-- (a) The ability to recruit, either within the location or generally, the specific skills and/or experience required for the position; - (b) The requirements of the role are unusual and specific to the position e.g. isolated location, sole representation of the Ministry in the locality, level of work to be undertaken immediately. - 3.2.5 Regardless of location, an employee may be placed on any step between the appropriate entry step based on their qualifications and experience and the appropriate maximum step (inclusive) providing this will require the sign-off of the Manager, Learning Support. - 3.2.6 Placement on Initial Appointment Education Specialist Trainee and Intern Psychologist - (a) Education Specialist Trainee and Intern Psychologists will commence on the new step one of the respective salary scale.
+- 3.2.4 Subject to 3.2.5 an employee may be placed on a higher commencing step in the salary scale than determined under clauses 3.2.1-3.2.3 where the employer considers either or both of the following factors are relevant: - (a) The ability to recruit, either within the location or generally, the specific skills and/or experience required for the position; - (b) The requirements of the role are unusual and specific to the position e.g. isolated location, sole representation of the Ministry in the locality, level of work to be undertaken immediately. - 3.2.5 Regardless of location, an employee may be placed on any step between the appropriate entry step based on their qualifications and experience and the appropriate maximum step (inclusive) providing this will require the sign-off of the Manager Integrated Services (or equivalent role).
+The maximum appointment step will be step F8. - 3.2.6 Placement on Initial Appointment Education Specialist Trainee and Intern Psychologist - Education Specialist Trainee and Intern Psychologists will commence on the new step intern step (FI) of the respective salary scale. - 3.2.7 Field Staff who undertake substantial training for another Ministry Field Staff role, including completing an internship, shall have their salary for the Field Staff position they held immediately prior, grand-parented for a period of up to 12 months.
+This may be extended at the discretion of the Ministry. - 3.2.8 An employee who leaves the Ministry, and then returns within 12 months to the same role, shall be remunerated at least the same salary as they were on when they left.